nuance-communications/mix-cli/README.md

 `mix-cli` requires Node.js version 14 or more recent.

+# Migrating to version 2 of mix-cli
+`mix-cli` introduces a few breaking changes.
+See the [migration documentation](docs/MIGRATING.md) as those changes could disrupt automated workflows.

 # Configuring mix-cli
 In order to configure `mix-cli`, you need _service credentials_ that give you access to the Mix V4 API.
 These credentials can be found under your user profile